aircon2/Fitness4Life/README.md

 - As a user, I want to have the option to save my weekly schedule to file
 - As a user, I want to be able to be able to load my weekly schedule from file

+# Instructions for End User

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by pressing Actions in the top left corner then clicking "add an exercise", after that you can follow the instructions to add an exercise to the weekly planner.
+If you want to add multiple, keep repeating this process.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by...
+- You can locate my visual component by...
+- You can save the state of my application by pressing the "Save to File" button at the bottom of the user screen.
+- You can reload the state of my application by pressing "Load from file" at the very beginning of the program.
+After you saved it, you can rerun the program and click this button again for updated changes.